 4 Steps to Find Out Who You Should Address the Cover Letter to:

-2. Once you’re at the Company’s page, you will see ‘Recently Posted Jobs’ on the left.
+Once you’re on the Company’s page, you will see ‘Recently Posted Jobs’ on the left.
 Click ‘See all jobs’.

 When I click on this position, I’m taken to the job posting.
 I see a button that says ‘Apply on Company Website’ and there isn’t any information on who posted the job.
 For large companies, this will usually be the case as the company has an enterprise account with LinkedIn.
 This means, the system scrapes all of the jobs from the company’s career website and automatically posts and unposts jobs.

 For smaller companies, they may just pay for one-time manual postings.
 You will often see who the job was manually posted by.
-In this case, it’s easy to figure out who to address the cover letter to.
+In this case, it’s easy to figure out to who to address the cover letter.
 The job poster’s name and title are listed, so your research is finished!